stanley-gu/qual/proposal.md

 * Try reversible hill equation instead of Michaelis-Menten
 * Consider alternative mechanisms
+* TNAP is expressed on cell surface and on the surface of matrix vesicles

 ## Specific Aim 3
 ### Strategy and Rationale